znerol/ansible-maintainable-playbooks/doc/intro.rst

 =====

 This short guide presents one of many ways to structure ansible playbooks and inventories for small fleets (i.e., file based inventory).
-Some of the ideas presented here contradict the official `Best Practices`_ document (read it nevertheless).
+The ideas presented here have a strong focus on simplicity and maintainability.
+As a result the document partially contradict the official `Best Practices`_ (read them nevertheless).

 Basic knowledge about ansible and its `Command Line Tools`_ is a prerequisite.